NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 **NOTES:**

-Be sure to get the python2 version of Anaconda.
+Be sure to get the python2 version of Anaconda. py_gnoe is currently only python 2 compatible.

 Anaconda (and miniconda?) can be installed in either single-user or multi-user mode: